The annual “winter catch” at Chagan Lake revives a millennia-old fishing tradition as a cultural spectacle

 “So, when will we get to the lake?”
 I ask our driver Mr. Wang, who plants rice from late spring to early autumn, then ferries tourists in winter when his fields are covered in snow.

 “We’ve been on top of the lake for the last five minutes!” announces Wang, his hands nimbly shifting the steering wheel into a sharp turn, still in hot pursuit of the fishermen.
-In the frozen blanket of white stretching horizon to horizon, there is no telling where the ground ends and the lake begins.
+Beneath the frozen blanket of white stretching horizon to horizon, there is no telling where the ground ends and the lake begins.

 In a motorcade of cars and horses, over 50 fishermen navigate tracks diverging in over a dozen different directions.
 Making a hairpin turn, one old car sputters out in a snowbank, and everybody is out, pushing and cursing.
 No good; it’ll need to be towed.
 The driver hops into a friend’s vehicle.
-It is minus 27 degrees Celsius; the mucus freezes in our nostrils.
+It is minus-27 degrees Celsius.
+The mucus freezes in our nostrils.

 Equal parts romanticism and reality, Chagan Lake (“White Sacred Lake” in Mongolian) in China’s northeastern Jilin province boasts a prehistoric tradition of ice fishing that tourists can still witness today.
 We’ve risen before dawn to join a squadron of fishermen as they go about their daily winter routine of pulling a 2,000-meter-long net under the surface of the ice.